 Over the past few years, RHAP has pursued a wide array of research to understand 1) the prevalence of early pregnancy loss (EPL) care offered in New York federally qualified health centers (FQHCs), 2) the barriers and enablers to providing EPL care, and 3) the effectiveness of our Miscarriage Care Initiative (MCI) to support primary care sites overcome barriers and integrate EPL care into practice.
 This year, all three studies have been accepted for publication into scientific journals!
-The second study is available to read now in the journal Women’s Health Issues.

 Here’s what we’ve learned.